 Famous ad for Apple: Think Different.
 “The people who are crazy enough to think they can change the world, are the ones who do.”

 If that way of thinking was what helped Einstein pioneer groundbreaking scientific discoveries that fundamentally changed human understanding of how the universe works, surely it’s good enough to help our industry figure out how to put a few more butts in seats.
 He had 24 hours in the day just like all of us.
 He told us his secret.
 Heck, so has almost every great achiever or brand pioneer.
 It was to zig when the competition zagged.
 It was to follow their intuition more than a case study or feasibility study.

 Captain Kirk says it: to boldly go where no man has gone before.

 Jack Welch: You have to be on the lunatic fringe.

 Seth Godin: Be remarkable.

-Being remarkable should be the centrepiece for your vision when you are planning how to market a restaurant.
-Good food, good service and good atmosphere are NOT being remarkable.
+Being remarkable should be the centerpiece for your vision when you are planning how to market a restaurant.
+Good food, good service, and good atmosphere are NOT being remarkable.
 A restaurant sending a steak to the airport for one of your most vocal fans is being remarkable.